Matt1218/weather-app-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a weather app built with react.
+I was following along a tutorial since I am just getting my feet wet with React.

 ## Available Scripts